Key Concepts

 delisting = delistings.get(self._symbol)

 The OnDataon_data method is the primary event handler for receiving financial data events to your algorithm.
 It is triggered sequentially at the point in time the data is available; in backtesting and live.
-For daily data this means the event is processed at midnight in backtesting or 6am the following day in live trading.
+For daily data, this means the event is processed at market close.
 In this method, all data for a given moment of time is grouped in a single event, including custom data types.
 This data is passed with the Slice object.

 When fill-forward is enabled for your asset, the OnData event handler will be called regularly even if there was no new data.
 This is the default behavior.